Barangaroo is home to a unique portfolio of extraordinary event spaces against the natural beauty of Sydney Harbour.

 When planning any works, including pre-work, please consider the requirements of each permit and the application and approval process for each.

-Infrastructure NSW will only start the assessment of an application following receipt of all required documents.
+Place Management NSW will only start the assessment of an application following receipt of all required documents.
 Please note the minimum processing time for permits following receipt of all documents is two business days.

-Inquiries may be emailed to Barangaroo.Permits@infrastructure.nsw.gov.au.
+Enquiries may be emailed to Barangaroo.Permits@infrastructure.nsw.gov.au.

 Pre-work may include ordering street signs, preparing community notifications, dilapidation reports, or getting an arborist report.
 The permit application may also require supporting information such as utility designs, Dial Before You Dig reports, design drawings, traffic control plans, traffic signal plan revisions.

-While Infrastructure NSW issues permits, if works are carried out on the road, then a Road Occupancy Licence (ROL) from the Transport Management Centre is also required.
+While Place Management NSW issues permits, if works are carried out on the road, then a Road Occupancy Licence (ROL) from the Transport Management Centre is also required.
 Applications may take up to 10 days for processing and can be made online using OPLINC.
 (Note: The Transport Management Centre will only process an application once Infrastructure NSW is satisfied with the application).

 Road openings and restorations, footpath works and other infrastructure works are to City of Sydney specifications, unless otherwise required by Infrastructure NSW or another authority.
 See current specifications including drawings.